Rumor (song): Background

 Brice wrote the song with Ashley Gorley and Kyle Jacobs.
 He said the song is a "natural throwback" to the small town he grew up in, where rumors travel quickly, be they true or false.
 The country song has been described as "blues-inflected ballad", and it is about a man and a woman who are so close together that people gossip about them, despite them not being in a relationship.

 Commercial performance

 The song was released for sale on September 4, 2018 followed by a video release.
 It first entered Billboard's Country Airplay at number 59 and Hot Country Songs at number 44 on charts dated September 15, 2018.
 In July 2019, it became Brice's fifth number one single on the Country Airplay chart, and his first since "I Don't Dance" in August 2014.
 It was the highest-charting song of his career, peaking at number 25 on the Billboard Hot 100, until it was surpassed by "One of Them Girls", which peaked at number 17 the following year.
-The song was certified Platinum by the RIAA on July 2, 2019.
+The song was certified five-times Platinum by the RIAA on August 22, 2023.
 It has sold 280,000 copies in the United States as of September 2019.
 It was nominated for single of the year at the 55th Academy of Country Music Awards.

+In 2020, "Rumor" was offered in two remixes on Curb Records's soundtrack to the Netflix original The Ranch, the Glover Mix and the Bryan Todd Mix.